lintool/guide/writing-pet-peeves.md

   - methods: see how A1 and A2 translate directly to M1 and M2;
   - results/discussion: I'll show you that M1 and M2 empirically work and M1+M2 work even better;
   - conclusion: you should now care about A1 and A2.

++ **Explicit "roadmaps" in prose.**
+By this, I mean a paragraph like "In Section 2 we provide background...
+Section 3 describes our model...
+Experimental results are presented in Section 4."
+These are useless and an absolute waste of space.
+Why spend a paragraph describing what I already expect (i.e., all research papers share similar structure) and what I could figure out in two seconds (i.e., I could simply flip ahead and read your section titles).
+An exception to this rule is for theses, where it is common to write something like, "In Chapter 3, I present my model for..."
+However, what follows is typically a paragraph summary of the chapter, so all considered, a roadmap that spans several paragraphs (or often, a bulleted list) isn't that jarring.

++ **Implicit narrative roadmaps.**
+Instead, let your prose implicitly lay out the structure of the paper for your reader.
+For example, if I say that my model has three novel features, then in the methods section there should be three subsections, each corresponding to each novel feature.
+This is merely an elaboration of the "use parallel structure" guidance above.

 ## Grammar and Style